TwilightWingsStudio/CompositeGear/README.md

 # Composite Gear
 Composite Gear is a modification (IC2 Experimental addon) for game Minecraft.

-This mod adds some good things like full set of composite alloy armor.
+This mod adds some good things like full set of composite alloy armor and some weapons.

 ## Building
 To setup project file open command line and type:
+ * `gradlew setupDecompWorkspace` (optional, allows you see MC source code in IDE)
  * `gradlew setupDevWorkspace`
  * For eclipse: `gradlew eclipse`
  * For IDEA: `gradlew idea`